DeliaBarron/Kubernetes-Learning/docs/Linux Found/09-Volumes-and-Data.md

 ### Persistent Volumes
 PV is a storage abstraction
 PVC are defined by the pods. the pvc define a volume type using size and type of storage known as **StorageClass**  The cluster attatches the persistentVolume accordingly.
+ > *read down* storageClass is dynamic provisioned and automatic.

 Storage that has been provissioned.
 Could be: